 By "working days" we mean Monday to Friday 9.00-17.00 throughout the year.
 We do not offer appointments for weekends, bank holidays or University closure days .

-The deskside training service is available to staff (University, NHS and NERC) and research postgraduates only.
+The deskside training service is available to staff (University, NHS and NOC) and research postgraduates only.

-If you are an undergraduate or taught postgraduate student, please contact your Academic Liaison Librarian directly if you need help with library resources (contact details available on your LibGuides@Southampton subject page).
+If you are an undergraduate or taught postgraduate student, please contact your Academic Engagement Librarian directly if you need help with library resources (contact details available on your LibGuides@Southampton subject page).

 We aim to provide training on a wide range of information resources useful to researchers, such as: